mhayes853/swift-operation/README.md

 So in no particular order, here are the primary design principles of this library:
 1. **Queries should be easy to create and compose together.**
-   1. The former is achieved through making `QueryRequest` only having 1 requirement that requires a manual implementation, and the latter through `QueryModifier`.
+   1. The former is achieved through making `QueryRequest` only having 1 requirement that requires a manual implementation, and the latter through `OperationModifier`.
 2. **The library's components should be as decoupled as possible.**
    1. For instance, if you just want to use the `QueryRequest` in a headless fashion and not care about the state management provided by `OperationStore`, you can write your own code that just uses `QueryRequest` directly.
    2. You may also not want to use the `OperationClient` for some reason (eg. you want 2 separate store instances for the same query), as such you can create stores without a client through `OperationStore.detached`.
    3. You also may not like how some of the built-in query modifiers are implemented, say retries, and thus you could write your own retry modifier.
 3. **Essential functionallity should be built on top of generic extendable abstractions, and should not be baked into the library.**
    1. For instance, checking whether the network is down, or if the app is currently focused are built on top of `FetchCondition`.
 This is unlike Tanstack Query, which bakes the notion of connectivity and application focus state directly into the queries themselves.
    2. Another case would be common query modifiers such as retries.
-Retries are built on top of the generic `QueryModifier` system, and unlike Tanstack Query retries are not baked into the query itself.
+Retries are built on top of the generic `OperationModifier` system, and unlike Tanstack Query retries are not baked into the query itself.
-   3. Even `QueryModifier` is built on top of `QueryRequest`, as under the hood a `ModifiedQuery` is used to represent a query which has a modifier attached to it.
+   3. Even `OperationModifier` is built on top of `QueryRequest`, as under the hood a `ModifiedOperation` is used to represent a query which has a modifier attached to it.
 4. **The library should adapt to any data fetching paradigmn.**
    1. The library provides 3 data fetching paradigms, the most basic paradigm (ie. Just fetch the data with no strings attached) represented by `QueryRequest`, infinite/paginated queries represented by `InfiniteQueryRequest`, and mutations (eg. making a POST request to an API, or updating remote data) represented by `MutationRequest`.
    2. You should be able to create your own data fetching paradigm for your own purposes.
 For instance, one could theoretically create a query paradigm for fetching recursive data such as nested comment threads, and that could be represented via some `RecursiveQueryRequest` protocol.